EarthScope/mseedconvert/README.md

 # mseedconvert - miniSEED data format converter

 A general purpose tool for converting between variations of miniSEED formatted data.
-For example, this converter can convert:
+For example, this converter can:
-* format version 2 to 3 (or vise versa)
+* convert format version 2 to 3 (or vise versa)
 * convert data encodings
-* change record lengths

 While care is taken to preserve all characteristics of the original data and most conversions are lossless, some combinations of data content and